mudit182/Mobile_Robot/README.txt

 This is my own "Quickbot" mobile robot used for simulation assignments in the awesome online course "Control of Mobile Robots (Georgia University)" available on Coursera.org.

-The robot is built entirely on Python3.
+The robot is built entirely using Python3.
 The packages you need are: numpy.

 The GUI is very basic as of now, just a simple window displaying the obstacles, the robot car and the goal.